pkhuong/cl-simd-vm/readme.md

  4. support large datasets via foreign (C) allocation, mmap-ed files, and a distributed master/slave architecture.

-Currently, only 1. and, to a certain, 3., are mostly implemented.
+Currently, only 1. and, to a certain extent, 3., are mostly implemented.

 Using vectorised map and reduce
 ===============================